makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-* Weekend 4 challenge at Makers, worked on independently.
+* Weekend 4 challenge at Makers.

+* Solo project.

 * Sinatra app enabling users to 'peep' their thoughts and leave comments on other users' peeps.